 What is the Swing Plane?

 In golf, the swing plane is the path the golf club takes on the backswing and downswing arc to hit the golf ball.
 The swing plane is the vertical angle from the ground to the path the club swings on.

 It’s important to note that there is not one correct swing plane angle or path.
 There are multiple swing planes and paths a golfer can use to be successful.

-That being said, a good swing plane can improve your accuracy, distance, and consistency with your clubs.
+That being said, a good swing plane (Best Golf Swing Trainer for Beginners) can improve your accuracy, distance, and consistency with your clubs.
 For example, imagine being able to hit your irons at a consistent distance.
 A poor swing plane can lead to confusion about which clubs to use for different yardage.

 Shorter and higher lofted golf clubs tend to have a more vertical swing plane because the golfer stands closer to the ball.
 Longer clubs like your driver will produce a lower swing plane angle because you are standing farther away from the golf ball and the club is longer.
 Being cognizant and consistent with this will lead to better golf.

 If you don’t maintain a consistent swing plane it could lead to the following:

 - Significant side spin on the ball causing hooks or slices.

 The reason this happens is the club head won’t come across square and instead you catch the ball with the toe or the heel and the result is a shanked shot.

 Golf Plane Swing Setup